 3 Ingredient Flaky Buttermilk Biscuits, there is nothing better than hot biscuits right out of the oven.
-Slather them in butter and smother with your favorite jam, jelly, syrup, or gravy!
+Slather them in

 These simple homemade biscuits are flaky, tender, and easy to make from scratch with just 3 ingredients.

 Biscuits are quick bread that can be mixed together and baked in about 15 minutes.
 Traditional biscuit recipes don’t have yeast therefore there’s no downtime waiting for the dough to rise.
 Furthermore, you can mix, cut, and bake the biscuits in less than 25 minutes.

 Have you been eating canned or frozen store-bought biscuits?
 If you’ve been intimidated by making biscuits in the past, we are about to change that!
 This recipe for the perfect homemade biscuits has just three simple ingredients that you most likely already have.

 We enjoy biscuits so much we oftentimes have breakfast for dinner.
 Once you get the hang of it, you’ll be making them a lot as well.

 This recipe has just three ingredients.
 These are pantry staples that you can easily keep on hand.

 - Using a biscuit cutter, press down to cut the dough, but do NOT twist.
 Twisting will seal the edges of the biscuits and they will not rise as high.

 - Use a grater and grate the cold

 butter, then re-chill in the fridge or freezer till very cold.
 Grating the buttermakes coating the buttermuch easier, without overworking the dough.
 All the little pieces of butterneed to be coated with flour for the flakiest biscuits.